Olhos de Agua, Algarve, Portugal

 Weather and when to visit Olhos de Agua

 The peak season is from June through to September and is generally much longer than other towns due to older nature of most visitors.

 The average weather conditions of Olhos de Agua

 The weather is good enough for spending time of the beach between May through to the end of October and the town is fully open up at Easter.
 Winters in the Algarve have unpredictable weather, with an equal number of bright sunny days as cooler grey or even wet days.
-The off season will feel very quiet but as the bars and cafes close down, the concentration of expats and off season tourists will be centred in the few open bars, so that there is still quite a pleasant ambience.
+The off season will feel very quiet, but as the bars and cafes close down, the concentration of expats and off season tourists will be centred in the few bars that remain open, so that there is still quite a pleasant ambience.